Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

 This article will give you the inside scoop on code audits: we'll explore what they are, why they're important, and how they work.
 Think of it as a guide to getting the best possible code for your business.

-## Code review vs. code audit: What's the difference?
+## Code Review vs. Code Audit: What’s the Difference?

-One question needs to be answered before we dive in: **are code audit and code review the same thing**?
-The answer is, although they sound similar and are frequently used interchangeably, those are two different processes.
+One question needs to be answered before we dive in: Are code audit and code review the same thing?
+Although they sound similar and are frequently used interchangeably, these are two different processes.

+**Code review** is the process of systematically examining source code by peers to identify bugs, improve code quality, and facilitate knowledge sharing within the development team.
+Code reviews are usually less formal than audits and occur more frequently.

-**Think of a code review as a quick check-up.** It focuses on a smaller part of the code, like a single feature, and happens more often, typically before the code is merged or released.
-Reviewers look for errors, ensure the code works as planned, and make sure it follows coding standards.
-They offer suggestions that developers can choose to accept or reject.
+You can think of a code review as a quick check-up.
+It focuses on a smaller part of the code, like a single feature, and typically happens before the code is merged or released.
+Reviewers offer suggestions that developers can choose to accept or reject.

+**Code audit** is a comprehensive analysis of a software codebase.
+Its primary goal is to identify security vulnerabilities, compliance issues, performance bottlenecks, and adherence to coding standards.
+Code audits are often required for regulatory or contractual compliance.

-**A code audit is a deep dive.** It examines a larger portion of code, like the entire codebase, and happens less frequently, maybe annually or before a big release.
-Audits are more thorough, checking for security vulnerabilities, compliance with regulations, performance issues, and how easy it is to maintain the code in the long run.
+In other words, code audit is a deeper dive compared to a review.
+It examines a larger portion of code, like the entire codebase.
+It can happen annually or before a big release.
 The audit results in a report with a list of problems and recommendations that need to be addressed.

 ![Code review vs code audit difference](Code_Review_vs._Code_Audit.png)